This information explains what to do at home if you have or might have COVID-19.Back to top

 - Clean your hands right away after you cough or sneeze.

 - If you’re washing your hands with soap and water, wet your hands and apply soap.
 Rub your hands together well for at least 20 seconds, then rinse.
-Dry your hands with a disposable towel and use that same towel to turn off the faucet.
-If you don’t have disposable towels, it’s OK to use clean cloth towels.
+Dry your hands with a paper towel and use that same towel to turn off the faucet.
+If you do not have paper towels, it’s OK to use clean cloth towels.
 Replace them when they’re wet.

-- If you’re using an alcohol-based hand sanitizer, be sure to cover all of your hands with it, rubbing them together until they’re dry.
+- If you’re using an alcohol-based hand sanitizer, be sure to cover all parts of your hands with it.
+Rub your hands together until they’re dry.

 Avoid sharing personal household items

-- Don’t share dishes, drinking glasses, cups, eating utensils, towels, or bedding with other people or pets in your home.
+- Do not share electronics (such as a cell phone or tablet), dishes, drinking glasses, cups, eating utensils, towels, or bedding with other people or pets in your home.

-- Wash used dishes, drinking glasses, cups, and eating utensils well with soap and water or a dishwasher.
+- Wash used dishes, drinking glasses, cups, and eating utensils well with soap and hot water or in a dishwasher.

 - Keep your dirty laundry in a laundry bag.
-Don’t shake your dirty laundry.
-Wash it using regular laundry soap on the hottest setting available.
+Do not shake your dirty laundry.
+Wash it following the instructions on the label using the warmest water setting you can.
 Dry it well.
+Use the hot setting, if you can.
+It’s OK to mix your laundry with other laundry.

 Tips for Managing Stress